SidneyHodieb/ReactTodo/README.md

-# Getting Started with Create React App
+# Getting Started with TODO App with REACT

 This project is a TODO APP Project with REACT made by SidneyHod.